pichotweb/quake/README.md

-`# Quake 3 Arena Parser - Rails Project
+# Quake 3 Arena Parser

 ## Description
 Quake 3 Arena Parser is a Rails project that analyzes and displays game statistics for Quake 3 Arena matches.
 Developed using Ruby 3.2.3 ans Rails 7.